MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

     Modify your Azure Information Protection policy so that one or more labels apply Rights Management protection.
 For more information, see [How to configure a label to apply Rights Management protection](../deploy-use/configure-policy-protection.md).

-    Note that users can apply labels in Outlook that apply Rights Management protection without requiring Exchange to be configured for information rights management (IRM).
-However, until Exchange is configured for IRM, you will not get the full functionality of using Azure Rights Management protection with Exchange.
+    Note that users can apply labels in Outlook that apply Rights Management protection even if Exchange is not configured for information rights management (IRM).
+However, until Exchange is configured for IRM, your organization will not get the full functionality of using Azure Rights Management protection with Exchange.
 This additional configuration is included in step 3 for Exchange Online, and step 6 for Exchange on-premises.

 2. Deploy the Rights Management sharing application